A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2025-13807: Orion-ops Auth Bypass Vulnerability

-CVE-2025-13807 is an authentication bypass vulnerability in Orionsec Orion-ops that enables remote attackers to circumvent authorization controls.
-This article covers technical details, affected versions, impact, and mitigation.
+CVE-2025-13807 is an authentication bypass flaw in Orionsec Orion-ops affecting the MachineKeyController API component.
+Attackers can exploit this remotely to bypass authorization controls.
+This article covers technical details, affected versions, security impact, and mitigation strategies.

 CVE-2025-13807 Overview